-- The main risk is associated with the spread of invasive species in aquatic habitats 6.5.21 (including vectors for disease), between watercourses or waterbodies.
-Measures to control the spread of invasive plants, where these have been identified, will include the following: - Ensuring vehicle tyres and wheel arches are cleared of mud, plants and other another: - Leaving removed material on site; and - incidents) all equipment that might come into contact with water.
+- 6.5.21 The main risk is associated with the spread of invasive species in aquatic habitats (including vectors for disease), between watercourses or waterbodies.
+Measures to control the spread of invasive plants, where these have been identified, will include the following: - Ensuring vehicle tyres and wheel arches are cleared of mud, plants and other organic material before moving from one site of the proposed development to another and prior to any use of the Tilbury2 access road (only applicable when leaving the Thurrock Flexible Generation plant construction site); - Leaving removed material on site; and - Cleaning boots and disinfecting (away from ditches to prevent potential pollutant incidents) all equipment that might come into contact with water.